The ALICE experiment: a journey through QCD: The quark--gluon plasma and its properties

+The $p_{\rm T}$-integrated $\Lambda_{\rm c}/{\rm D}^0$ ratios in Pb--Pb collisions in the two considered centrality classes were calculated by extrapolating the measured $\Lambda_{\rm c}$ $p_{\rm T}$-differential yields down to $p_{\rm T}=0$ as discussed in Ref.~\cite{ALICE:2021bib}.
+These ratios are compatible with the ones measured in pp and p--Pb collisions~\cite{Acharya:2020lrg,Acharya:2020uqi} within one standard deviation of the combined uncertainties.
+This behaviour is similar to the one discussed above for the \ratioLamOverKzs\ baryon-to-meson ratio in the strangeness sector and suggests that, also in the charm sector, the modifications of the hadronisation in presence of the QGP mainly result in a redistribution of the $\Lambda_{\rm c}$ and D$^0$ yields over $p_{\rm T}$ rather than an overall increase in baryon production.
+However, considering the relatively large uncertainty of the $p_{\rm T}$-integrated $\Lambda_{\rm c}$ yield in Pb--Pb collisions, the current data do not allow for a discrimination among different charm-baryon formation scenarios.

-A first insight into the hadronisation of beauty quarks was obtained from recent measurements of the \pT{}-differential yield ratios of non-prompt \rmDs{} and non-prompt \rmDzero{} mesons~\cite{ALICE:2021mgk,ALICE:2022xrg}, i.e.\ D mesons originating from the decay of beauty hadrons.
-This provides sensitivity to the production yields of different B-meson species because in pp collisions about 50\% of non-prompt \rmDs{} mesons are produced in \rmBs{} decays, while most of the non-prompt \rmDzero{} mesons originate from non-strange B-meson decays~\cite{ALICE:2021mgk}.
+Insight into the hadronisation of beauty quarks was obtained from recent measurements of the \pT{}-differential yield ratios of non-prompt \rmDs{} and non-prompt \rmDzero{} mesons~\cite{ALICE:2021mgk,ALICE:2022xrg}, i.e.\ D mesons originating from the decay of beauty hadrons.
+This study is complementary to the measurements of the ${\rm B_s^0}/{\rm B^+}$ ratios reported by the CMS Collaboration~\cite{CMS:2021mzx} for $p_{\rm T}>7$ GeV/$c$, which show a hint of enhancement of beauty-strange meson production in Pb--Pb collisions.
+The measurement of non-prompt D mesons provides sensitivity to the production yields of different B-meson species because in pp collisions about 50\% of non-prompt \rmDs{} mesons are produced in \rmBs{} decays, while most of the non-prompt \rmDzero{} mesons originate from non-strange B-meson decays~\cite{ALICE:2021mgk}.
 The measurements reported in Ref.~\cite{ALICE:2022xrg} show a hint of a larger non-prompt \rmDs/\rmDzero{} yield ratio in central \PbPb{} collisions relative to pp interactions, with a significance of $1.7\sigma$.
 This is consistent with an enhanced production of beauty-strange mesons in heavy-ion collisions, as expected in a scenario in which beauty quarks hadronise via recombination with quarks from the strangeness-rich QGP.
 The TAMU model~\cite{He:2014cla} can describe qualitatively the data points, capturing the enhancement of non-prompt \rmDs{} mesons and its trend with \pT{}.

 The models that implement the heavy-quark hadronisation via recombination and fragmentation in the QGP provide a good description of the main features of heavy-flavour hadron production measurements down to low transverse momentum, supplying important additional insights into the hadronisation mechanisms.